 When a loved one gives permission to the deceased that it’s okay for them to go

-Once the processing of the physical estate commences and it’s smooth sailing
+Once the processing of the physical estate commences, and it’s smooth sailing for estate handouts

 As soon as the deceased Spirit finishes visiting and saying goodbye to everyone

-With that said, many people do choose go to their own funeral while the final ties of the soul's life are being wrapped op.
+With that said, many people do choose to go to their own funeral while the final ties of the soul's life are being wrapped op.

 What Happens at a Funeral

-Once this person(s) and the deceased have arrived, as guests are arriving to the funeral, the deceased person generally stands in an inconspicuous place in the lobby.
+Once this person(s) and the deceased have arrived, as guests are arriving at the funeral, the deceased person generally stands in an inconspicuous place in the lobby.

-I have seen the deceased stand next to or behind the picture boards commemorating their life or even right behind or next to the guestbook stand.
+I have seen the deceased stand next to or behind the picture boards commemorating their life.
+Some even stan right behind or next to the guestbook stand.

-During the service and towards the end of the service, when people come up to the coffin and say their goodbyes, the deceased person generally stands at the foot of the coffin.
+During and towards the end of the service, the deceased person often stands at the foot of the coffin or near their body.